AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/Labs/first_cosmos_db_application/README.md

     ![Console output showing a successful connection, document insertion, and disconnection messages.](media/db_insert_output.png "Database document insertion console output")

 3. Return to `index.js` and delete or comment out the code from step 1 of this section.
-This will ensure that the same record gets re-added each time the application is run.
+This will ensure that the same record doesn't gets re-added each time the application is run.

 ## Read a document